 Nonetheless, they’ve been a successful group of animals which includes all frogs, salamanders, and caecilians (legless snakes).
 They go through quite the metamorphosis early in life, having larval forms which are distinctly different from their adult forms.

 They evolved over millions of years, of course, and some are much more closely related than others.
-What might surprise you is that birds are indeed classed as reptiles and their closest surviving relatives today are the crocodiles.
+What might surprise you is that birds are reptiles and their closest surviving relatives today are the crocodiles.

 The other group of dinosaurs were the Saurischia (lizard-hipped) which included beastly fellows like T-Rex and Giganotosaurus; massive docile long-necks like Diplodocus and Brachiosaurus; and smaller feathered critters like Archaeopteryx.